narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 So: **implement CAPTCHA in Phase 1.6, directly after 1.5 and before Phase 2 (DEO Score system).**

+Looking ahead in Phase 3:

+**Phase 3.2 – Auto DEO Recompute (completed)** – wires the crawl pipeline into automatic DEO recomputation so that, after each crawl, DEO signals are collected, v1 scores are recomputed, snapshots are written, and freshness timestamps (including `lastDeoComputedAt`) stay up to date without manual triggers.

 If you'd like, next step I can:

 - Generate a **Patch Kit 1.6** like previous phases (with specific file paths + diffs for GPT-5.1/Claude), or